Camping With Your Pup Around South Lake Tahoe

+Camping in South Lake Tahoe can be easy!
 There are several pet friendly campgrounds in the South Lake Tahoe area.
 We’ve provided some options with pet policies below.
 Camping with your fur buddy can be fun for both of you but before heading up to our mountain paradise read these valuable tips from the Forest Service:

 - “Remember to bring enough drinking water for all of you!
 The parasite Giardia is present in both streams and lakes in the Tahoe Basin, so you should limit your dog’s intake of this water.